How Much Longer Should Stock Investors Dance Near The Fire Pit?

 There is another plausible explanation.
 Central banks (e.g., European Central Bank, Swiss National Bank, Bank of Japan, etc.) had continued to engage in extraordinary levels of unconventional easing, creating electronic currency credits to purchase market-based assets directly and indirectly.
 The liquidity injections from foreign central banks did as much for stock price appreciation as the Federal Reserve's QE3 program that continued up through mid-December of 2014.

 Even this second "justification" of elevated stock prices is not entirely adequate.
 The Fed has raised overnight lending rates three times in the last six months.
 It has even identified a potential plan for reducing its $4.5 trillion balance sheet.
 Meanwhile, other central banks around the globe have been openly talking about tapering monetary stimulus.
-Yet a corrective phase for the S&P 500 has not emerged.
+Yet, a corrective phase for the S&P 500 has not emerged.

 If one accepts the idea that the direction of interest rates (lower) and the direction of central bank policy (easing) drove stock prices higher in the absences of earnings growth, why are the directional shifts taking place today (i.e., higher rates, monetary policy tightening) being ignored?
 With consumers as well as corporations borrowing less?